 Even if you think you and your spouse have everything civilly figured out, hire a separate attorney.
 It can be tempting to use the same person to either cut costs or reduce friction, but it’s not a good idea.
 “Once you start down the road of divorce, what is in your best interest is no longer necessarily in your spouse's best interest,” explains specialized divorce attorney Nanda Davis.
 You’ll want to hire someone who can give you individual, unbiased legal counsel and negotiate wisely on your behalf.

-Before litigation, mediation usually occurs when couples meet with a third party to negotiate appropriate terms of the divorce.
-Some couples are so angry at each other they think civil mediation is impossible, but it should still be the first priority.
-Keep the positives in mind—negotiation can help to provide a cost-efficient outcome and prevent an all-out battle in the courtroom.
+In mediation, couples meet with a neutral third party to try to negotiate the terms of their divorce.
+Some couples are so angry at each other they think mediation is impossible, but a skilled mediator might be able to overcome that issue.
+Keep the positives in mind – negotiation can help to provide a cost-efficient outcome and prevent an all-out battle in the courtroom.
 Divorce mediator Brian James explains, “You work through the issues you need to resolve with a neutral party so the two of you can end your marriage as amicably and cost-effectively as possible.”